bijoycc/Bijoy_Website/content/home/project.md

         </li>
         <li>Designing routing and spectrum allocation schemes for elastic optical networks
           <ul>
-            <li>Funding Agency: Ministry of Education, Culture, Sports, Science and Technology under The Program for Promoting the Enhancement of Research Universities, Japan. </li>
+            <li>Funding Agency: Ministry of Education, Culture, Sports, Science and Technology under the Program for Promoting the Enhancement of Research Universities, Japan. </li>
             <li>Implementing agency: The University of Electro-Communications, Japan</li>
             <li>Duration: May 2014 to Feb 2016 </li>
             <li>Role: Principal Investigator</li>